zalando-incubator/kubernetes-on-aws/docs/admin-guide/kubernetes-in-production.rst

 You can be sure to hit some of them when running enough nodes 24x7.
 Also better not touch your Docker version once you have a running setup.

+etcd
+====

+Kubernetes relies on etcd for storing the state of the whole cluster.
+Losing etcd consensus makes the Kubernetes API server essentially read only, i.e. no changes can be performed in the cluster.
+Losing etcd data requires rebuilding the whole cluster state and would probably cause a major downtime.
+Luckily all data can be restored as long as at least one etcd node is alive.

+Knowing the criticality of the etcd cluster, we decided to use our existing, production-grade `STUPS etcd cluster`_ running on EC2 instances separate from Kubernetes.
+The STUPS etcd cluster registers all etcd nodes in Route53 DNS and we use etcd's DNS discovery feature to connect Kubernetes to the etcd nodes.
+The STUPS etcd cluster is deployed across availability zones (AZ) with five nodes in total.
+All etcd nodes run our own `STUPS Taupage AMI`_, which (similar to CoreOS) runs a Docker image specified via AWS user data (cloud-init).

 .. _proprietary webhook: https://github.com/zalando-incubator/kubernetes-on-aws/blob/449f8f3bf5c60e0d319be538460ff91266337abc/cluster/userdata-master.yaml#L319
 .. _Kubernetes Operational View: https://github.com/hjacobs/kube-ops-view
 .. _PodSecurityPolicy: https://kubernetes.io/docs/user-guide/pod-security-policy/